• Free shipping on all orders

 What Is Pink Eye?

 Conjunctivitis means inflammation of the conjunctiva.
 When functioning normally, your cat’s conjunctiva will be either too pale to see or very pale pink.
 When your cat has conjunctivitis, the conjunctiva will be especially pink or red, inflamed, and swollen.
-Conjunctivitis can affect one or both of your cat’s eyes, and so it is called unilateral or bilateral conjunctivitis.
-In most cases, pink eye in cats is treatable, although some cats may deal with the condition more often than others, especially cats with a feline herpes virus infection.
+Conjunctivitis can affect one or both of your cat’s eyes and so it is called unilateral or bilateral conjunctivitis.
+In most cases, pink eye in cats is treatable, although some cats may deal with the condition more often than others, especially cats with a feline herpes virus infection type 1 (FHV-1).

 What Are the Signs of Pink Eye??

 Several signs indicate that your cat has pink eye and most are easy to see.
-You will notice the change in color and your cat’s face will look like they have been crying.
+You will notice changes in your cat’s eyes and your cat’s face will look like they have been crying.

 These signs include the following: